skoshy/YouTubeHideChatByDefaultUserscript/README.md

 ## Known issues

+- Chat will still show for a split second before hiding
 - When navigating to another live-stream from a currently playing one, the newly loaded live stream may not have its chat hidden by default (if the page soft-navigating) (as of 0.7.1)

 ## Changelog